 The antidote for all the doom and gloom news you’ve been reading lately?
 An ebook about happiness, success, self-help, or another positive subject.
 Sure, romance or sci-fi novels count too!
 Ebooks come in a wide variety of subjects, are instantly readable on a device, and are delivered 100 per cent germ-free making them the perfect activity for those staying in to avoid illness.

 Take a peek at the latest Reader’s Digest Book Club pick!

 Learn to bake homemade bread

-There is no smell better than fresh bread baking but it can feel daunting for beginner bakers who don't know what "proofing yeast" even means, much less how to do it.
+There is no smell better than fresh bread baking, but it can feel daunting for beginner bakers who don’t know what “proofing yeast” even means, much less how to do it.
 Plus, who has the time to sit around rising, kneading, and then baking dough?
 You do, now!
-If you're already a pro, take this opportunity to learn how to bake a new type of bread, like sourdough, and teach this skill to your child while you're at it.
+If you’re already a pro, take this opportunity to learn how to bake a new type of bread, like sourdough, and share this skill with someone else while you’re at it.

 Play some brain games